 Osha, or Ligusticum porteri, (also called bear root) is an important perennial herb that inhabits the dry, upland meadows and ravines of the Rocky Mountain.
-The beneficial part of the osha plant is the root, which has long been used and considered sacred by Native Americans for cold, cough, and other respiratory ailments.
+The beneficial part of the osha plant is the root, which has long been used for cold, cough, and respiratory ailments.
 The root contains oils, including camphor, saponins, ferulic acid, terpenes, and phytosterols.
 Because of the range of mechanisms it has, osha root is, arguably, the best American herb for lung and throat problems.

 Osha Root as Relief for Respiratory Problems